renovate-bot/zw/drafts/zsh_plugin_standart-history.md

 | v0.92    | 07/14/2019 | 1/ Rename LOADED_PLUGINS to zsh_loaded_plugins.                          |
 | v0.92    | 07/14/2019 | 2/ Suggest that $ZPFX is optional.                                       |
 | v0.91    | 06/02/2018 | Fix the link to the PDF for Github.                                      |

-Reminder: The date format that uses slashes is `MM/DD/YYYY`.